AnuraagRath/ChallengeDB/README.md

 # Running the App
 1.Go to 'Code', copy the link of the file then in your Terminal enter "git clone <link>" (without the quotes and the brakets).

-2.The Folder will be Dwonloaded
+2.The Folder will be Downloaded

 3.Navigate to the Folder and First open 'p.py'.
 This creates the Database.

 4.Now run the 'db.py' file.
 The App is ready to go.